 What do I need to know before I can work out my relief?

 What are total qualifying care receipts?

-These include all income from a Local Authority, independent fostering provider or voluntary organisation or social care scheme.
-See our comments above on the position with regards to shared lives carers working for self-funders and direct payment holders.
+These include all income from a Local Authority, independent fostering provider or voluntary organisation or social care scheme for qualifying care.
+You can read the definition of qualifying care for foster carers and shared lives carers on the relevant pages.

 What is an income period?